lucasubitoni/SiameseNN_CINC2024/README.md

 The paper is available at: https://cinc.org/archives/2024/pdf/CinC2024-280.pdf

-Unfortunately, due to privacy regulations, we are not allowed to share the Dataset
+Unfortunately, due to privacy regulations, we are not allowed to share the dataset

 ## Citation
 Feel free to use all or part of the code.
 If you use it for your publication, please cite the original publication as: